filecoin-project/venus/venus-shared/api/chain/v1/method.md

 the introduction of DDO, the DealIDs field can no longer be used to reliably determine verified deal space; therefore, this method is deprecated.
 Use StateMinerInitialPledgeForSector instead and pass in the verified deal space directly.
+From network version 29 (FIP-0118) every sector receives maximum quality-adjusted power regardless of its deal content, so a SectorPreCommitInfo no longer describes a pledge at all and this method returns an error.
+Use StateMinerInitialPledgeForSector.

 Deprecated: Use StateMinerInitialPledgeForSector instead.